infinum/qa-handbook/Tools/Version Control Systems/Using Git - Advanced.md

 3. Click *Pull request* (on the right-hand side of the greyed-out box)

-4. In the *base: [branch-name]* dropdown menu select the branch you'd like to merge your changes into
+4. In the *base: [branch-name]* dropdown menu select the branch into which you'd like to merge your changes

-5. In the *compare: [branch-name]* dropdown menu choose the branch you made your changes in
+5. In the *compare: [branch-name]* dropdown menu choose the branch containing your changes

 	<span style="display:block; margin-left:auto; margin-right:auto; width:100%;">![git_choose_branches_PR.png](/img/git_choose_branches_PR.png)</span>